snack-money/agentkit-fork-to-run-examples/typescript/examples/langchain-solana-chatbot/README.md

 - "SOLANA_PRIVATE_KEY" *(optional)*
 - "SOLANA_RPC_URL" *(optional)*
 - "NETWORK_ID" *(optional)*
-- CDP_API_KEY_NAME=[optional.
-If you'd like to use the CDP API, for example to faucet funds, set this to the name of the CDP API key]
+- CDP_API_KEY_ID=[optional.
+If you'd like to use the CDP API, for example to faucet funds, set this to the id of the CDP API key]
-- CDP_API_KEY_PRIVATE_KEY=[optional.
+- CDP_API_KEY_SECRET=[optional.
 If you'd like to use the CDP API, for example to faucet funds, set this to the private key of the CDP API key]

 #### Network Selection